Win or lose, what next for Yorke’s red, black and white army? And what does it mean for T&T’s football?

 It is likely to feel that way when over 20,000 patrons descend on the Hasely Crawford Stadium in Port of Spain tomorrow evening to see the Soca Warriors tackle Jamaica from 8pm, in a crucial World Cup qualifier.

-There is an impressive buzz around the Men’s National Senior Team over the 10 months or so.
+There has been an impressive buzz around the Men’s National Senior Team over the past 10 months or so.
 And this outfit is traditionally considered the “flagship” of the two-island republic’s football programme.

 It is a truism that might be less valid now than it has ever been.
 Because Trinidad and Tobago’s football is demonstrably not in good health.